I personally love a really good steel cut oatmeal granola recipe and this Homemade Honey Nut Granola Recipe with Steel Cut Oats is one you MUST try.

 Brown the Butter

 - Melt butter over medium-low heat in a large saucepan.
 Lower heat and, stirring occasionally, allow butter to foam a little before it subsides creating lightly browned flecks that form at the bottom of skillet; the butter should have a nutty aroma.
 Remove from heat.
-Whisk in brown sugar and honey until well combined.
+Whisk in 3 packed tablespoons brown sugar, 3 tablespoons honey, 2 teaspoons ground cinnamon, 1 teaspoon vanilla extract, and 1/4 teaspoon kosher salt.
+Whisk until well combined and glossy smooth.

-- In a large bowl, stir together the cashews, walnuts, both almond varieties, pumpkin seeds, sunflower seeds, rolled oats, ground cinnamon, and kosher salt.
+- In a large mixing bowl, stir together the cashews, walnuts, both almond varieties, pumpkin seeds, sunflower seeds, rolled oats, and steel cut oats.

-- Pour butter mixture into the large bowl with dry ingredients and fold into to combine.
-Add in shredded coconut and vanilla.
-Stir together to combine.
+- Pour brown butter mixture into the large bowl with dry ingredients and stir to combine and coat the oats and nuts in the brown butter and honey mixture.

-- Pour mixture onto a parchment lined baking sheet.
-Spread granola into an even layer.
+- Pour granola mixture onto a parchment lined baking sheet.
+Spread granola into an even, single layer.

 Bake and Store